 Amazon ads for Authors Intro

-It’s no secret that in order to sell lots of books you have to be great at book marketing.
-In the first part of a series of articles I’m going to focus on paid advertising, beginning with Amazon Ads for Authors.
+It’s no secret that in order to sell lots of books you have a great marketing plan.
+In this article I’m going to focus Amazon Ads for Authors.
 If you haven’t done them before, take a big breath, they are really easy to set up.
 Making them profitable though is the hard part and this is where I come in.

-I’m going to give you some great tips to simplify the process and ensure you don’t spend more money than you make in royalties.
+I’m going to give you some great tips to simplify the process and ensure you don’t spend more money than you make in royalties, so you too can become an Amazon best-selling author.

 - Keyword research